JackyWang96/Engineering-Code-Contribution-Tracker_Backend/readme.md

 **Essential Updates on the databse**

-1.coordinator table:
+1. coordinator table:
 The system need a coordinator record to run a series of functions, we suggest to set "admin" as one of the coordinator_name
-2.project_coordinator_relation table:
+2. project_coordinator_relation table:
 Fill each attributes in this table, please pay attention to attribute "coordinator_id", this attribute should be the same as the "id" of coordinator "admin" in coordinator table.
 we potentially consider "git_url" attribute as the frontend repository url of your project.
 Besides, git_token can be acquired from your github account which have access to the "git_url" and "git_backend_url", the tutorial is available on https://catalyst.zoho.com/help/tutorials/githubbot/generate-access-token.html.
-3.user_list table:
+3. user_list table:
 this table may be automatically update once backende server is started, but it will only update data of users who made update on confluence page. developer should add "git_username" to correcponding account.
 But this attribute can also be edited by frontend project overview page.